 Rates for corporate freelancers range from \$50-125+/hour.
-I started out at \$50, and am now billing at \$100.
-In the commercial arena, \$50/hour will faze no one except you and in most larger markets, anything lower will have clients wondering how good you really are.
-For those starting out, once you've built up a decent starter portfolio (or "book"), making \$30-40K just isn't that difficult.
-Get reasonably aggressive about getting the word out and you should start getting into the \$50-70K range.
-Build a good reputation, start getting a lot of referrals and who knows?
-A healthy number of writers in this business gross \$100K annually.
+I started out at \$50, and am now billing at \$125-150.
+In the commercial arena, \$50/hour will faze no one except you and in most larger markets, anything lower will have clients wondering how good you really are!

+For those starting out, once you've built up a decent starter portfolio (a.k.a. your "book"), making \$40-50K just isn't that difficult.
+Get reasonably aggressive about getting the word out and you should start getting into the upper five-figure range.
+Build a good reputation, start getting a lot of referrals and six figures is absolutely possible (many seasoned commercial writers make that and, some, far more).